HoverBaum/talk-developing-growth/slides.md

 Today I will share my experiences and help you bring Growth Hacking to your company.

 It is what helped Dropbox to take of (referrals)!
 Companies like Facebook have entire departments dedicated to it.
+(Internationalization) AirBnB took off using Craigslist.

-Many of our clients managed to drive low cost, high efficient growth applying the techniques I will share with you today.
+Today I want to share my passion for Growth Hacking and my experience with you.

 -->

 ---
 layout: speaker
-speakerImage: /assets/speaker.jpg
+speakerImage: /assets/speaker-2.jpeg
 ---

 # Hendrik Wallbaum